-Business > Merchant Voice
+SEO > Merchant Voice

-Stop obsessing over your search engine rankings
+Stop obsessing over search engine rankings

 Therefore, you must become the keyword.

 You must create a personality for your website.
-It needs a “voice”.
+It needs a “voice.”
 It needs, for lack of a better word, a soul.
 You can’t just copy your manufacturer’s product description and photo, “optimize” your pages for Google, and watch the money pile up.

-Here are some ideas to get you started:
+Here are some ideas to get you started.

 Put yourself out there.
 You can become the brand.

-• Give your OPINION.
+• Give your opinion.
 Make it fun.
 Make it interesting.
 Make it engaging.

 Double down on your service efforts.